Information for Students Interested in Medical School

-Marist College can help you to gain competency in these areas a variety of ways.
+Marist can help you to gain competency in these areas a variety of ways.

-- Intrapersonal Competencies – Marist has always striven to instill these values in our students
+- Intrapersonal competencies: Marist has always strived to instill these values in our students

 For a detailed explanation of each of the competencies and their subsections visit the AAMC website.

-At one time all medical schools had the same basic requirements; that is changing rapidly.
-The MCAT has also changed in terms of its content, see details at the AAMC MCAT2015 website.
-As a pre-med student you can study any major, but you need to be prepared to take the following courses in addition to the courses required for your major.
+At one time, all medical schools had the same basic requirements, but that is changing rapidly.
+The MCAT has also changed in terms of its content; see details at the AAMC MCAT website.
+As a pre-med student, you can study any major, but you need to be prepared to take the following courses in addition to the courses required for your major.

 - General Chemistry I and II plus labs (CHEM 111 & 112 plus 115 & 116)